Student Volunteers (18+)

 - During your placement appointment, you will sign an acknowledgement form that you have read these two documents and agree to abide by them.
 Therefore, it is not necessary to print the last page from the Code of Conduct.

-Obtain two (2) copies of medical records verifying the following:
+Obtain two (2) copies of medical records from your doctor, high school, parents, or college (UF students may use MyChart) verifying the following:

 Obtain Occupational Health Clearance

 Pick up the Occupational Health Clearance Packet from UF Health Shands Volunteer Services.
 Take the two forms along with one copy of your immunization records (see the bullet below) to Occupational Health to obtain your clearance.
 Dates, times, and locations for volunteer clearance are listed in the right-hand sidebar.
 Clearance from Occupational Health must be obtained PRIOR to your Placement Appointment.